 Whether you’re an athlete, you spend a lot of time at a work desk or you just want a simple way to relieve stress, massage is key to improving your health and well-being.

-A percussion massager is an electric device that you hold over different parts of your body to administer a massage.
-It’s unique over different types of massagers because it delivers a ‘hammer’ type of massage rather than a rolling one.
+It’s unique over different types of massagers because it delivers a ‘hammer’ type of massage rather than a rolling one you’d get with a shiatsu massager.

-If you’re looking for a type of massager to relax muscles, get the blood flow circulating and heal certain body pains, a percussion massager could be what you are looking for.
+If you’re looking for a type of massager to relax muscles, get the blood circulation flowing and give a certain amount of pain relief, a percussion massager could be what you are looking for.

 A handheld percussion massager is a tool you can use independently to relieve muscle pain and tightness wherever and whenever you need to.